warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 3			Porting status

-	Right now the Linux and NT ports are stable, while the Solaris one has not been tested like the previous OSs.
+	Right now the Linux and NT ports are stable, while the Solaris and FreeBSD ones have not been tested like the previous OSs.
-	I'd like to port XMail to FreeBSD also.